PQC Migration Strategy: Why Post-Quantum Exposes Your Operational PKI Failure

 - Set up ACME/SCEP/EST endpoints in staging environment

-- Integrate with existing CA (no algorithm changes yet)
+- Integrate with existing CA (no algorithm changes yet — that's the point)

-- Migrate 10-20 pilot applications to protocol-based enrollment
+- Migrate 10–20 pilot applications to protocol-based enrolment

 - Test automation, monitoring, alerting